Publication Ethics

 - Reporting Criteria

-Researchers are required to comply with the disciplines and regulations of “publication policy” and the journal’s approved writing style.
-Criteria of accuracy must be provided through clarity of the aim, presentation of results in an accurate and sequential way, debating these results to accomplish the aims of the research paralleled by the research approach objective justification.
-Researches should be accompanied with work details as well as modern scientific references.
-Additionally, it should include results not stated in other researches.
-Inclusion of forged and stolen results is regarded unacceptable and unethical behaviour.
-The researcher is required to sign a pledge concerning the above conditions.
+Researchers are required to comply with the measures and regulations of “publication policy” and the journal’s approved writing style.
+Criteria of accuracy must be provided through the clarity of the aim, the justification of the research approach, the presentation of results in an accurate and sequential way, the debating of results in a way that accomplishes the aims of the research, and all should be enhanced by recent scientific references.
+Additionally, it should include results not stated in other research.
+The inclusion of forged and stolen results is regarded as unacceptable and unethical behavior.

 - Authorship of the Research

-The research should include specific names of the authors who have made significant contribution to the research such as the idea of the research, writing, design, implementation.
-One of the authors must be a coordinator to be in contact with the journal.
-Finally, the researcher should be granted a final approval for the final version of the submitted research to publication (the pledge).
+The research must mention the names of all the authors who made significant contributions, such as the idea, writing, design, and implementation.
+One of the authors must be a coordinator to contact the journal.
+Finally, the researcher should be granted final approval for the final version of the research submitted for publication (the pledge).

 - Disclosure and Conflict–of–Interests

-Researchers are required to disclose financial support provided for them or any other kind of support.
-In addition, researchers are required to reveal any financial conflicts or issues that may affect the research interpretations or results.
+Researchers are required to disclose any financial support or other kind of support provided to them.
+In addition, researchers must reveal any conflicts of interest or issues that may affect the research interpretations or results.

-The researcher is committed to notify the editor or the publisher in case of misstatements in the body text of their researches in order to do the needed corrections in typing in the intended forms.
-In case of finding significant errors or inaccuracy in the published research, the researcher is committed to inform and cooperate with the editor of the journal or the publisher to undo or correct their misprinted researches form.
+The researcher is committed to notifying the editor or the publisher in case of misstatements in the body text of their research. in order to do the needed corrections in typing in the intended forms.
+In case of finding significant errors or inaccuracy in the published research, the researcher is committed to inform and cooperate with the editor of the journal or the publisher to undo or correct their printed research.